JohnDeveloperJ/Blockchain-Powered-Hiring-Platform/README.md

 This README can serve as an introductory guide for HR managers and staff.
 It outlines the smart contract's purpose and provides a basic overview of how to interact with its features.
 ```

-When using this README, replace `[support_email/contact]` with the actual contact information where users can get support.
-Additionally, you may want to add real function signatures if they differ from the examples provided, and ensure all code snippets and commands are accurate and tested.